NapoleonWils0n/kodi-playercorefactory/README.md

 ## usage

-press y on the keyboard while a video is playing to bring up the play using contextual menu, you can then choose from one the players in the playercorefactory.xml to play the video in an external player or record the video stream
+press y on the keyboard while a video is playing in kodi to bring up the play using contextual menu, you can then choose from one the players in the playercorefactory.xml, to play the video in an external player or record the video stream

+You can also select a recording duration from the play using menu

 ### background recording from kodi

 ### foreground recording in the terminal

 ## download with git and symlink

 download the kodi-playercorefactory repo with git

+create a git directory in your home

+mkdir -p ~/git

+cd ~/git

 git clone url